 There are many approaches to manage these risks.
 Some companies employ local project managers who are originally from a similar country or culture, or invest significantly in training and alignment.
 Approaches like Scrum and advances in technology are also overcoming many of the traditional risks that are presented by distant offshore locations.

 Nearshoring is where a software development team would be located in a nearby country, or even a neighbouring country.
 For example, consider a team of PHP developers located in Vietnam for a Hong Kong or Singapore-based company.
-This approach can be seen as a strategy to reduce the risks of offshoring.
+To reduce risks of offshoring, consider this approch.

 Many of the same benefits of offshoring can be accessed by using nearshoring.
-The available pool of talent is expanded and labor costs can be significantly reduced.
+In this case, you will have a bigger pool of talents available and you will reduce labor costs.
 However, nearshoring offers additional benefits in comparison to offshoring:

-- Time zone differences are reduced, allowing greater overlap in the working day.
+- Reduce time zone differences, allowing greater overlap in the working day.

 - Cultural differences may be reduced and your nearshore production team is more likely to have direct experience of your culture.

-- Travel costs and necessary travel time are reduced, potentially increasing the amount of time spent together and the regularity of in-person contact.
+- Reduce travel costs and necessary travel time, potentially increasing the amount of time spent together and the regularity of in-person contact.

 - By being more able to visit, it’s more likely that an effective working relationship will be established and maintained.